How To Grow & Care For Lavender

 Watering Lavender

-Lavender plants are actually small woody shrubs, that once established, thrive in dry growing conditions.
+Lavender plants are actually small woody shrubs that once established, thrive in dry growing conditions.
 However, during their first growing season in the ground, they need regular irrigation several times per week to establish.
 Their preference for dry conditions begins their second year in the ground as they begin to mature.
-Once established, much less frequent, but deep watering is their preference.
-Plants will reach their full size by the end of the third year in the ground.
+Once established, much less frequent, but deep watering is best to encourage deep roots.

 Pruning Established Lavender Plants